pioneers/ydl/docs/tutorial.md

 The annotation `@ydl.header` automatically replaces the function with one that will construct a message.
 The new function will also call the original function, which has the opportunity to raise errors (for example, type checking).

-The annotation `@ydl.on_header` adds a function to the given `Handler` object, so that the function will be called whenever that type of message is received.
+The annotation `@yh.on` adds a function to the given `Handler` object, so that the function will be called whenever that type of message is received.

 ## Technical Behavior